enricostara/requirish/README.md

 #requirish

-**_requirish_** is a tool for avoiding the ../../../ relative paths problem and includes a [browserify-transform](https://github.com/substack/browserify-handbook#transforms) to rewrites require() for browser.
+**_requirish_** is a tool for avoiding the ../../../ relative paths problem and includes a [browserify-transform](https://github.com/substack/browserify-handbook#transforms) to rewrites the _require()_ for browser.

+You can use it both for your applications and also if you are writing a library that could be referenced by others as dependency!

 ## Installation as dependency